v0l0v/terreta/README.md

 # Treasures

 A decentralized geocaching platform built on the Nostr protocol.
-Discover hidden treasures, share locations, and connect with explorers worldwide through a censorship-resistant, open network.
+Discover hidden geocaches, share locations, and connect with explorers worldwide through a censorship-resistant, open network.

 **Live at: [treasures.to](https://treasures.to)**